BJSamurai/labnotebook2/docs/faq/mapping/gmapping_tips.md

 gmapping is the most beginner friendly SLAM algorithm that is provided in ROS1.
 The limitation of gmapping is that it must used with robots that provide /scan rostopic (Lidar) and /odom rostopic (Odom).
 There's other options like Karto SLAM and Hector SLAM, but gmapping would be the one I'm choosing for my project.

-But gmapping with default parameters might not be appropriate for small environment like maze.
+But gmapping with default parameters might not be appropriate for all environment like maze.
 Here's my recommend parameters for small environment.

 ## Instructions
 To change the parameters, you can modify: